Philip Goddard

 'Favourite' and influential writers

-I have read remarkably little and cannot give a meaningful list.
-I've read and enjoyed Tolkien, of course, and Mervyn Peake, Hermann Hesse, Ray Bradbury; various science fiction writers - special mention to Arthur C. Clarke's Childhood's End, The City and the Stars and 2,001 - A Space Odyssey (the book I mean - not the film with all its visual and musical distractions).
+I've read remarkably little and cannot give a meaningful list.
+I've read and enjoyed Tolkien, of course, and Mervyn Peake, Hermann Hesse, Ray Bradbury; various science fiction writers — special mention to Arthur C. Clarke's Childhood's End, The City and the Stars and 2,001 — A Space Odyssey (the book I mean — not the film with all its visual and musical distractions).
 And of course Salman Rushdie, about whose work I have healthily mixed views.
 Shakespeare was inevitably rammed down my throat when I was young.

-Writers such as Franz Kafka, William Burroughs and Hubert Selby Jnr (Last Exit to Brooklyn) can't rate as favourites in the pleasure stakes, but have been powerfully influential in somehow giving me an inner permission to allow my own craziness and inner experiences to flow into my creative work rather than try to fit the work into prescribed forms or please particular people.
+Writers such as Franz Kafka, William Burroughs and Hubert Selby Jnr (Last Exit to Brooklyn) can't rate as favourites in the pleasure stakes, but have been powerfully influential in somehow giving me an inner permission to allow my own 'craziness' and inner experiences to flow into my creative work rather than try to fit the work into prescribed forms or please particular people.

 'Favourite' painters